How Does Temperature Affect pH?

 From the table, we can conclude that the effect of temperature is greatest for highly basic solutions.

-Common Oversight with pH testing
+What is the Common Oversight with pH Testing?

 A common oversight is when you take a sample from a process tank and make the pH measurement in the laboratory.
 At that time, you are probably not measuring pH at the same temperature as the temperature in the process tank, this means that you will not have the correct pH value for the sample.
 Thus a pH value without a temperature value is meaningless.
 This can be simply overcome by testing pH on-site and at the source of the sample.